Smack My Bitch Up: Lyrical controversy

-The song's lyrics, often held as misogynistic, were defended by the band, saying that the lyrics were being misinterpreted and the song actually meant "...doing anything intensely..."
+The song's lyrics, often held as misogynistic, were defended by the band, who said that the lyrics were being misinterpreted and the song actually meant "doing anything intensely".

-"Smack My Bitch Up" was banned by the BBC and only a lyric-free version was played on BBC Radio 1.
+"Smack My Bitch Up" was banned by the BBC and only an instrumental version was played on BBC Radio 1.
 On the chart rundown, other tracks from the single release were played, and the title "Smack My Bitch Up" was not mentioned.
 On the BBC World Service radio chart run down it was mentioned as "Smack" and was not played.
-Yet on the first episode of Top of the Pops in which it charted, the DJ Hype remix was played over the top 10 countdown, including the offending lyric of "Change my pitch up, smack my bitch up."
+Yet on the first episode of Top of the Pops in which it charted, the DJ Hype remix was played over the top 20 countdown, including the offending lyric of "Change my pitch up, smack my bitch up."
 On his 25 April 2009 Radio 1 Essential Mix, producer Sub Focus included his own drum and bass remix of "Smack My Bitch Up" which also included this lyric, though a warning preceded the track.

 ITV Chart Show refused to display the name of the song when the video was played during one of their episodes.
 Usually aired at 11.30 a.m., the show displayed the on-screen graphic as simply "The Prodigy"; the title of the song would usually appear underneath.
 This also meant they avoided playing a part of the song that used the offending lyric when playing the customary music video clip.

-It received daytime airplay on London indie station XFM and reached No. 1 in their Top 30 chart.
+"Smack My Bitch Up" received daytime airplay on London indie station XFM and reached No. 1 in their Top 30 chart.

-In 2016, a DJ for the Chicago Cubs played the song as pitcher Aroldis Chapman left the mound.
+In 2016, a DJ for the Chicago Cubs played "Smack My Bitch Up" as pitcher Aroldis Chapman left the mound.
 Chapman had served a 29-game suspension under Major League Baseball's domestic violence policy.
 The Cubs apologised for the music choice and announced that they had fired the DJ.

 Video

 MTV initially restricted the video to late-night rotation, starting with a midnight debut on 120 Minutes on 7 December 1997.
 The video garnered controversy for depiction of driving under the influence, drug use, violence (including street fighting and a hit-and-run incident), vandalism, nudity and sex, and also drew criticism for misogyny, particularly from feminist groups such as the US National Organization for Women (NOW), accusing it of encouraging violence against women.
 On 22 December, MTV removed the video from rotation; a statement was posted on the network's official website the same day, which stated that protests from feminist organisations had nothing to do with the decision.
 Despite the controversy, the video was nominated for four awards in the 1998 MTV Video Music Awards, and eventually won Best Dance Video and Breakthrough Video.
 In 2002, MTV2 played the full unedited version as part of its special Most Controversial Videos.

-The track Mindfields (Headrock Dub) has sometimes been mistakenly identified as "Abadosa dub" because of the graffiti lettering on the single's track list.